View our posts

 • A copy of our SEN policy can be downloaded below.

-• Our SENCO is Katherine Price and our Associate Senco is Emma Hunt.
+• Our SENCO is Katherine Price and our Associate Senco is Chloe Dixon.
 Both can be contacted at the school: Harris Boys' Academy East Dulwich, Peckham Rye, East Dulwich, London SE22 0AT.

 • Please see our governors page for details of the governor with responsibility for SEN.